PhiLFitters/kafe2/doc/src/parts/mathematical_foundations.rst

 ellipse - some combinations of :math:`r_i` and :math:`r_j` become more likely than others.
 For :math:`\rho_{ij} = \pm 1` the ellipse becomes a line -
 in this degenerate case we really only have one source of uncertainty that affects two data points.

-As before, if we have "enough" data we can assume :math:`r_k \approx d_k - m_k(\bm{p})`.
-This is useful because it allows us to use a covariance matrix to express the correlations of our uncertainties in our cost function, as we will see shortly.

 Covariance Matrix Construction
 ******************************